ECHO and SGA Telnet Options for MUDs

 The ECHO and SGA protocols work together to control the Telnet session.
 The documentation can be confusing because of its age, and because the original GA protocol (that SGA explicitly disables) was found to be ineffective early in its adoption.

-While the Go-Ahead Protocol is long gone, enabling the SGA Telnet option is still used as the signal that a Telnet client is "modern" enough to handle a full-duplex, full-screen, Visual Terminal session- as opposed to being a line mode teletype paper printer that is incapable of handling most VT terminal escapes.
-The SGA option MUST be negotiated to DO in order to tell a client to disable its local line entry mode and to enter Character-at-a-time visual mode.
+While the Go-Ahead Protocol is long gone, enabling the SGA Telnet option is still used as the signal that a Telnet client is "modern" enough to handle a full-duplex, full-screen, Visual Terminal session, as opposed to being a line mode teletype paper printer that is incapable of handling most VT terminal escapes. ("Modern" in this context means "post 1978"!)
+The SGA option MUST be enabled in order to tell a client to disable its local line entry mode and to enter Character-at-a-time visual mode.

 Summary